tatkinsonjr2/Capstone/app/src/main/java/sanctuaryraider/resources/design-document.md

 *Important questions:*

-1. *Is the ERD well-designed, specifically regarding cardinality?*
+1. Is the ERD well-designed, specifically regarding cardinality?
-2. *What is the API design and implementation in the code?*
+2. What is the API design and implementation in the code?
-3. *What are the general front end questions?*
+3. What are the general front end questions?
+4. What is the MVC design pattern?
+5. Can Spring Boot be implemented in this project?

 ## ***3. Use Cases***

 *Customer use cases:*

-- *U1.
-As a user, I want to be able to get a project, to review information about its title and description.*
-- *U2.
-As a user, I want to be able to create a project with a title and description to begin adding tasks.*
+- U1.
+As a user, I want to create a user profile.
-- *U3.
-As a user, I want to be able to delete a project, because the project was created by mistake.*
+- U2.
+As a user, I want to create a new Guild.
-- *U4.
-As a user, I want to be able to update a project, to change the name or description of a project.*
+- U3.
+As a user, I want to add new members to the Guild.
-- *U5.
-As a user, I want to be able to update a project, to mark it as complete.*
+- U4.
+As a user, I want to create new raids.

-*Task use cases:*

-- *U1.
-As a user, I want to be able to get a task from a project, to review information about its title, description, and status.*
+- U5.
+As a user, I want to sign-up/add myself to raids.
-- *U2.
-As a user, I want to be able to create a task for a project, with title and description.*
+- U6.
+As a user, I want to create a wishlist of items for myself.
-- *U3.
-As a user, I want to be able to delete tasks from a project, because they were made by mistake.*
+- U7.
+As a user, I want to edit items in the wishlist.
-- *U4.
-As a user, I want to be able to update tasks from a project, marking it as “complete” to show what work has been done.*
+- U8.
+As a user, I want to clear the entire wishlist at once.

-*Querying Tasks and Projects*

-- *U1.
-As a user, I want to be able to review a list of projects.*
+- U9.
+As a user, I want to see a list of all the loot that I have received.
-- *U2.
-As a user, I want to review a list of tasks on a project to overview the work on a project.*
+- U10.
+As a user, I want to create new characters in my profile.

 ## ***4. Project Scope***